nlmixr2/nonmem2rx/README.md

     (for
     [babelmixr2](https://nlmixr2.github.io/babelmixr2/articles/running-nonmem.html#optional-step-2-recover-a-failed-nonmem-run))

-Then with nlmixr2 fit models coming from both conversions, you can:
+Then with nlmixr2 fit models and nonmem2rx models coming from both conversions, you can:

   - [Perform simulations of new
     dosing](https://nlmixr2.github.io/nonmem2rx/articles/simulate-new-dosing.html)